dib-lab/elvers/docs/sourmash.md

 ## Sourmash Command

-On the command line, the command eelpond runs for each file is approximately:
+On the command line, the command elvers runs for each file is approximately:
 ```
 sourmash compute --scaled 1000 \
   -k 31 input_file -o output.sig